wrightomated/bbroster-blog/content/posts/player-management-update.md

   relative: false
 ---

-> Remove skill you say?
+> Remove a skill you say?
 Easy.
 Just delete your player and add back everything you had except the skill that you wanted to remove.

 BBRoster \- pre 5th of May 2023